 Modern brick slips are more precise, lighter and thinner than other moulded brick slips while still retaining the timeless quality of a clay product.

 Our ‘Modern’ brick slips are designed for projects where cost, volumes and ease of installation need to be borne in mind but this does not mean that the finished facade needs to be lacking in appeal – you have many options with Matclad as we can change sizes, textures and colours of our slips to better suit your clients requirements.

 They tend to be lower cost and faster to produce and install due to their relative precision making them the go to product for external wall applications.
-They lend themselves to large developments such as social housing, tower block refurbishment programs and in architectural situations where low cost installation, clean lines and uniformity are desirable.
+They lend themselves to large developments such as social housing, high rise building refurbishment programs and in architectural situations where low cost installation, clean lines and uniformity are desirable.

 Colours, textures and sizes

 Matclad have a large range of brick slip colours available as a standard range that are in keeping with those traditionally found in the UK.
 We make brick slips using traditional british firing methods using locally sourced clays.